James-Y-Wong/hw-9-professional-README-generator/Develop/README.md

-# Professional README Generator
+# E-Commerce Back End

   [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

   ## Description

-  My motivation to build this project is to have a simple way to generate a README file.
-Now this project will prompt me to answer a few questions and generate a README file for me.
-This project solves the time wasted when trying to copy and paste a template for each project and changing everything specific to my current project.
+  My motivation to build this project is to have a back end for my E-Commerce website that uses the latest technologies.
+Now this project will allow me to query, create, change, and delete data from my database.
+This project solves the issue of being able to compete with other E-Commerce companies.

   ## Table of Contents